Gloucestershire Powerchair Football - Cheque Presentation

 Wheelchairs used for First Powerchair Summer Course

-These pictures show the end of course tournament which it's hoped will be repeated next year.
+These pictures show the end of course tournament which it's hoped will be repeated in 2018.

 Visit to Gloucestershire Powerchair Football Club

 The Club trains once a week at the Cheltenham Sports Centre.
 The players themselves travel from all over the county - one from as far as Weston Super Mare - to practice and also compete in a league based in the south of the country.
 Matches can sometimes involve overnight stays for both players and their carers so these events are something of a military operation.
-Those members of the Sports Group who watched a recent training session were immenselyimpressed by the enthusiasm of players and carers alike and hope to be able to provide further support in the future.
-The picture below shows the players at a training session where the chair provided by the Honourable Company was put to good use.
+Those members of the Sports Group who watched a recent training session were immensely impressed by the enthusiasm of players and carers alike and hope to be able to provide further support in the future.
+The picture below shows the players practising, where the powerchair provided by the Honourable Company was put to good use.

 The Sports Group aims to use contacts within the Honourable Company and with charities, schools, colleges and universities in order to: